 Even simple context is helpful.
 As discussed above, for some people an effective notification policy might need only know if a person is alone, and examining a user's calendar may serve as an acceptable approximation.
-Slightly more sophisticated policies might instead consider whether an email was delivered to multiple people, or whether a meeting will be attended by people from outside the organization.
+More sophisticated policies might consider whether an email was delivered to multiple people, or whether a meeting will be attended by people from outside the organization.
 These possibilities make clear that interesting notification policies can be developed from simple, easy-to-compute, signals.

 Better sensing is likely to help.
 Both the retrospective survey and the contextual-labeling study included questions that could not be automatically answered based on calendar appointments and emails alone.
-For example, we asked participants if they actually attended meetings, and whether meetings were conducted via teleconference.
-With richer sensing capabilities, it is possible that these features too could be reasoned about automatically.
+For example, we asked participants if they attended meetings, and whether meetings were conducted via teleconference.
+With richer sensing capabilities, it is possible that these features could be reasoned about automatically.

 Choose your notification fields wisely.
-Finally, our studies revealed that certain notification fields are generally less sensitive than others.
+Finally, our studies revealed that some notification fields are less sensitive than others.
 However, these preferences weren't universal, and varied even within a single user's responses.
-For example, an email's sender field may pose little risk in some cases (e.g., an email from a known collaborator), but pose significant risk in others (e.g., an email from a particular medical specialist).
-Systems should leverage these general trends and preferences, but also be expressive enough to allow exceptions.
-In addition, to better preserve user privacy while deciding which notification fields to show, we not only need to take into consideration the sensitivity of different notification fields in various context and contents, but also need to use rather more conservative notification strategies in disclosing information when there is uncertainty in predicting comfort level.
+For example, an email's sender field may pose little risk in some cases (e.g., an email from a known collaborator), but pose significant risk in others (e.g., an email from a medical specialist).
+Systems should leverage these preferences, but also be expressive enough to allow exceptions.
+Systems should also scale their services, opting for more conservative notification strategies when there is uncertainty in predicting comfort level.